 SQL Min Subquery

-For example, the following SQL Server minimum function query returns all the Customers whose [Yearly Income] is greater than the Minimum yearly income.
+While retrieving the data, in some instances, we check for the conditions against the aggregated data.
+In these situations, we have to use Subquery in SQL Where Clause.
+This SQL Server minimum function query returns the Customers whose [Yearly Income] is greater than the Minimum yearly income.

 -- SQL Server MIN Function example SELECT [FirstName] ,[LastName] ,[YearlyIncome] ,[Education] ,[Occupation] FROM [Customer] WHERE [YearlyIncome] > (SELECT MIN([YearlyIncome]) FROM [Customer])

-From the first min function example, you can observe that Minimum Yearly Income is 50000.
-So above Aggregate Function query display all the customers from the Customers table whose yearly income is greater than 50000
+From the first min function example, see that Minimum Yearly Income is 50000.
+So above Aggregate Function query display all the customers whose yearly income is greater than 50000